Kassymkhan919/Synitheia/README.md

 *Vertical Prototype*
 * Working link to prototype
 * Clear starting screen
-* Description of what feature is vertical
+* Description of what tasks is vertical
 * To what extent is the verticality implemented?

 <br><br>